What is SOX Compliance? 2023 SOX Requirements & More

 All public companies now must comply with SOX, both on the financial side and on the IT side.
 The way in which IT departments store corporate electronic records changed as a result of SOX.
 While the act does not specify how a business should store records or establish a set of business practices, it does define which records should be stored and the length of time for the storage.
 To comply with SOX, corporations must save all business records, including electronic records and electronic messages, for “not less than five years.”
 Consequences for noncompliance include fines or imprisonment, or both.

-The best plan of action for SOX compliance is to have the correct security controls in place to ensure that financial data is accurate and protected against loss.
+The best plan of action for SOX compliance is to have the correct security controls and internal control structures in place to ensure that financial data and financial reports are accurate and protected against loss.
 Developing best practices and relying on the appropriate tools helps businesses automate SOX compliance and reduce SOX management costs.

 Data classification tools are commonly used to aid in addressing compliance challenges by automatically spotting and classifying data as soon as it is created and applying persistent classification tags to the data.
 Solutions that are context aware have the ability to classify and tag electronic health records, cardholder and other financial data, confidential design documents, social security numbers, PHI, PII, and other structured and unstructured data that is regulated.

 Section 906 of the SOX Act requires a written statement to be submitted by the Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) of publicly-traded companies.
 This statement is to be submitted with a periodic report, also required by the Act.
 The content of the written statement, according to section 906 “shall certify that the periodic report containing the financial statements fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m or 78o(d)) and that information contained in the periodic report fairly presents, in all material respects, the financial condition and results of operations of the issuer.”